jpe90/clp/README.md

 Here are some things that would be especially helpful:

-- Adding functionality to highlight lines (without tanking performance!)
 - Better interface for customizing color themes
+- Bugfixes
-- Bugfixes/code quality improvements
+- Code quality & performance improvements